hashicorp/design-system/website/docs/components/toast/partials/guidelines/guidelines.md

 ### When not to use

-- To display contextual associative errors (e.g. form validation), or promotional content, consider [Alert](/components/alert).
+- To display contextual associative errors (e.g., form validation) or promotional content, consider [Alert](/components/alert).
 - As a dialog to confirm an action, consider [Modal](/components/modal).

 ## Color